Glossary of Concordium Terms#

 A node that participates in the production of blocks, referred to as validation.

 Issued to the individual by an issuer who has authority for the credential to be issued.
-A verifiable credential contains some information about the individual that does not necessitate anonymity revocation, such as membership in a club or loyalty program, education, and more.
+A verifiable credential contains some information about the individual independent of its identity, such as membership in a club or loyalty program, education, and more.
 Verifiable credentials can be checked by a verifier using zero-knowledge proofs.
 The issuer can choose to have the verifiable credential expire, or revoke it, if necessary.
 The issuer manages the verifiable credentials with a smart contract, a credential registry contract.

 Data derived from one or more verifiable credentials and/or account credentials, issued by one or more issuers or identity providers, that is shared with a specific verifier.
 A verifiable presentation is tamper-evident and encoded in such a way that authorship of the data can be trusted after a process of cryptographic verification.
 It contains a link that points to the contract and holder ID.
 A presentation that contains a zero-knowledge proof might contain data that confirms the truth of a statement from verifiable credentials or account credentials, but the presentation does not reveal the actual attributes of verifiable credentials.